 - 21 had pain reduction

 In the other group, only 1 patient cancelled surgery.
 A total of 8 women got pregnant in the NAC group, while 6 did in the placebo-only group.

-How to use it: I recommend taking 600 mg, three times daily (not just 3x/week as in the study).
-Continue for at least 3 months (the timeframe for seeing substantial reduction of cysts in the above study), and if you experience improvement, this very safe supplement can be taken on an ongoing basis if needed.
+How to use it: NAC is typically taken at a dose of 600 mg three times daily (not just 3x/week as in the study).
+However, per the study, continue for at least 3 months (the timeframe for seeing substantial reduction of cysts in the above study), and if you experience improvement, this very safe supplement can be taken on an ongoing basis if needed.

 - A 33% reduction in pain, including severe pain

 - While the pain reduction was not as strong as hormonal treatment, it actually persisted without relapse, unlike the medication group